 The U.S. Government Securities portfolio is held in special market-based U.S. Treasury Securities that are bought and sold at composite prices received from the Federal Reserve Bank of New York.
 These securities are maintained in book entry form at the Bureau of Public Debt.
-The coupon rates of Ginnie Mae's holdings as of September 30, 2001, range from 2.4 percent to 7.88 percent.
+The coupon rates of Ginnie Mae's holdings as of September 30, 2002, range from 1.9 percent to 7.88 percent, and as of September 30, 2001, the range was from 2.4 percent to 7.88 percent.